aquariophilie/axolotl/docs/2021-xx-xx-submit-project-axolotl.md

 <https://devpost.com/submit-to/12998-codegeist-2021/manage/submissions/255342/additional-info/edit>

-For judges and organizers
+_For judges and organizers_

 Unless noted, additional info is for judges and hackathon organizers and will not appear on your public project page.

 ### Upload a File

-`TODO` _Upload a file as part of your submission - e.g., zip, pdf, word, apk, etc. To upload multiple files, put them in a zip file and upload the zip file.
+_Upload a file as part of your submission - e.g., zip, pdf, word, apk, etc. To upload multiple files, put them in a zip file and upload the zip file.
 Limit: 35 MB._

-Nessun file selezionato
+`TODO: Nessun file selezionato`

 ### \* Submitter Type